Science Applications International Corporation

 Key Challenges

-Two key challenges exist in delivering an effective legislative management system:
+A number of key challenges exist in delivering an effective legislative management system:

 • Representing and maintaining the structure inherent in legislative documents